2023-2024 Saddleback College Promise Program Frequently Asked Questions

 Space in the program is limited.
 Students who have met all eligibility requirements by the posted deadlines will be accepted on a first come, first served basis.

-Conditional acceptance means students are guaranteed the benefits of the Promise program as long as they register for at least 12 units before the registration deadline.
+Conditional acceptance means students are guaranteed the benefits of the Promise Program as long as they register for at least 12 units for the Full-Time Promise Program or 6 units for the Part-Time Promise Program before the registration deadline.
 Conditionally accepted Promise Program students will receive a payment deferral.
 This will allow them to register for classes without paying out-of-pocket.
-Failure to register in at least 12 units by the registration deadline will result in revocation of acceptance to the program.
-Registration deadline will be published in your conditional acceptance email.
+Failure to register in at least the minimum number of units by the registration deadline will result in revocation of acceptance to the full-time program.
+The registration deadline is July 1.

-To be eligible for the Promise Program, you must be enrolled in 12 units or more to be eligible.
+To be eligible for the Full-Time Promise Program, you must be enrolled in 12 units or more to be eligible.
 Keep in mind that it typically takes 15 units/semester to finish within two years.
+Please speak with a Saddleback College Counselor to see if full-time enrollment and full-time employment is in your best interest.

 You are still eligible to apply for the Promise Program, however, you should be aware that to continue in the Promise Program during your second year of college, you will need to maintain a 2.0 GPA.